FelixOnline/v2/content/articles/2016-1-22-the-match4lara-campaign-reaches-imperial.md

 imported: true
 ---

-Today, the Anthony Nolan branch at Imperial is running a bone marrow drive in an attempt to find a match for a Thai\-Italian student,  the 24 year old Lara Casalotti, who has been diagnosed with leukaemia.
+Today, the Anthony Nolan branch at Imperial is running a bone marrow drive in an attempt to find a match for a Thai-Italian student,  the 24 year old Lara Casalotti, who has been diagnosed with leukaemia.

 The test involves nothing more than writing down your details and spitting into a cup – this will be analysed to see whether volunteers have the right tissue type to save Lara’s life.